 There are three essential documents that must be submitted once the share capital is brought in and the notaries are engaged.
 The first documents to be notarised are the shareholder resolution, wherein the agreement to establish the company is recommended as well as the articles of association, which establish the regulations under which the business is formed.

-The third document is a statement that needs to be made in the presence of the notary confirming of any future director of the company that they have never been criminally prosecuted or convicted of a crime that is relevant to their role as directors, such as fraud, money laundering, or abuse of insolvency.
+The third document is a statement by every director of a company and that needs to be personally made in the presence of the notary confirming that they have never been criminally prosecuted or convicted of a crime that is relevant to their role as directors, such as fraud, money laundering, or abuse of insolvency.

 These three documents will be submitted by the notary for registration with the Trade Registry following receipt of the previously mentioned bank statement.